Heli

 national telephone line for victims of sexual assault and family violence (available 24 hours)

-All reports of sexual harassment and or sexual assault are treated in the strictest confidence and privacy.
+All reports of sexual harassment, sexual assault and or gender based violence are treated in the strictest confidence and privacy.

 Informal reporting to the Institute: please speak to the Student Services Co-ordinator above who will be able to assist you.